 HP is hedging its bets with this laptop, literally making it flexible enough to broaden its appeal.
 It's added folding tricks that let it fold back on itself, so where a normal laptop has a display that will hinge backward just beyond the vertical, the lid on the Envy 15 x360 goes all the way around, turning the notebook into a huge and heavyweight Windows tablet.
 (See also: Best laptops you can buy in 2014.)

 Essentially it's a 15.6-inch widescreen laptop, running a 1.7 GHz Intel Core i5 dual-core processor.
 There's no additional graphics processor, instead relying on the quite versatile HD Graphics 4400 integrated graphics within the Intel chip.
 The version of the HP Envy 15 x360 we tested – which HP also labels a Compaq Notebook PC 15-u000na – includes 8 GB of memory and a 1 TB 2.5in hard disk for storage.

 To use it more like a tablet, from the closed position you simply pry open the lid, lift it and keep rotating until the screen has folded right around to lie against the main deck again.
 Around half-way there, the keys and trackpad become disabled in order that any random presses on the keys are not registered.
 And the screen image also inverts, taking cues from an accelerometer that's now standard-issue in tablets since the iPad.

 There's also an in-between stage, known as tent mode, where the laptop can be stood on a desk like an A-frame tent, and again operated like a touchscreen tablet.
-(See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.)
+(See also: Which laptop to buy: laptop buying advice, and the best laptop reviews.)